neeraj-menon/Microsoft-Dynamics-365_Master-Data-Management/10 Why would anyone want a Single View.md

+# Why would anyone want a Single View of their Data

 Having a single view of data is beneficial for various reasons beyond personalization, data consistency, and compliance.
 Here are some additional motivations for organizations to strive for a unified view of their data:

 ### 1. Improved Decision-Making